yan3321/roblox-code-standalone/README.md

 Written in Roblox Lua.

 All of this code is standalone!
-No additional modules are required to use them.
+No additional script modules are required, provided they are used as intended.

 ## Requirements
 - Roblox Lua